Rocco DiSiglio: Criminal career

-In 1966 Stephen Flemmi, acting as an informant told FBI agent H. Paul Rico that Rocco was robbing illegal card and dice games.
-There had been two dice games and three high-stakes card games that were held up by DiSiglio within three weeks.
-The most recent brazen robbery was on April 9, 1966, when five men burst in on a dice game that was happening at an address on the corner of Morton and Blue Hill Avenue in Mattapan, Boston with Bernard Zinna and Richard DiVincent, armed with sawed-off shotguns.
-They were robbing lucrative card games that he controlled in his territory of Newton and Lowell, Massachusetts overseen by Gennaro Anguilo, gambling czar for the Patriarca crime family which at the time was headed by Raymond Patriarca.
-They robbed the players of an estimated $4,500.
-None of the individuals bothered to wear ski masks during and all appeared to be of Italian ethnic extraction.
-DiSiglio was the "inside man" who saw to it that the door was unlocked for Zinna and DeVincent to come in unannounced and surprise the card players.
+In 1966 Stephen Flemmi informed FBI agent H. Paul Rico that Rocco was robbing illegal card and dice games.
+There had been two dice games and three high-stakes card games that were held up by DiSiglio within three weeks, netting the robbers thousands of dollars.
+None of the individuals bothered to wear ski masks during and were identifiable.
+DiSiglio was the "inside man" who saw to it that the door was unlocked for Bernard Zinna and Richard DeVincent to come in with sawed-off shotguns and surprise the card players.
 One of them made a comment to the card players, "Larry told you not to run."
 Flemmi advised the Federal Bureau of Investigation (FBI) that this was a reference to Ilario Zannino who oversaw a lucrative illegal barboot game that ran on Sundays in the neighborhood.

-One of the card players at this game had been relieved of $10,000 and he had just borrowed the money from a Jewish loan shark named "Richfield" in the North End, Boston so he could act as a loan shark at the high-stakes card game for unfortunate players.
+The card games were in Flemmi's territory of Newton and Gennaro Anguilo's territory of Lowell, Massachusetts.
+Anguilo was the gambling czar for the Patriarca crime family which at the time was headed by Raymond Patriarca.

 Retaliation from Gennaro Anguilo

-Patriarca crime family underboss and acting boss Gennaro Anguilo of the Angiulo Brothers quickly became infuriated with DiSiglio's maverick actions and robbing the patrons of his gambling operations.
+Patriarca crime family underboss and acting boss Gennaro Anguilo of the Angiulo Brothers quickly became infuriated with DiSiglio's maverick actions.
+According to later testimony from Joseph Barboza, Anguilo summoned Zinna and DeVincent and gave them a choice, to either carry out the murder of their former gang mastermind or be murdered themselves.

-In 1968, Patriarca crime family capo Gennaro Anguilo and two others were arrested and charged with first degree homicide but later acquitted.
+Zinna and DeVincent set up DiSiglio at a bar in East Boston, luring DiSiglio to ride with them in his own car.
+They drove over to a dark street and exited the car under the guise of picking up a stolen car for a robbery they had planned.
+As DiSiglio sat in the driver's seat, he was shot three times at close range in the head by DeVincent.
+The murderers then drove the car out to Danvers, Massachusetts and left it in the woods nearby.

+Shortly after the murder, Joseph Barboza became a stool pigeon and he identified DiSiglio's triggermen as police officers in the Boston Police Department.
+Barboza later revealed the location of where they had dumped DiSiglio's corpse to the police.

 In August 1967, after H. Paul Rico testified before a Suffolk county grand jury about his conversations with Joseph Barboza concerning the murder of DiSiglio, the Boston SAC sent an urgent teletype to J. Edgar Hoover at 1:03 a.m.
 The Special Agent in charge noted that Suffolk County District Attorney Garret Bryne was commented that this "tremendous penetration into the La Cosa Nostra and the hoodlum element was effected through the outstanding investigative efforts of the FBI and his office."
-Joseph Barboza stated that Gennaro Anguilo summoned Bernard Zinna and Richard DeVincent and gave them a choice, to either carry out the murder of their former gang mastermind or be murdered themselves.